Westcliff students hiking Irvine

 • Program Concentrations

-Leadership - The concentration in leadership prepares professionals to positively impact organizations and transform learning environments by examining educational issues and trends.
+The Doctorate of Education (EdD) in Leadership, Curriculum, and Instruction with a concentration in Leadership prepares professionals to positively impact organizations and transform learning environments by examining educational issues and trends.
 Strategies are presented to address problems through strategic planning, response to diverse needs, and the analysis and synthesis of political, social, economic, legal, and cultural contexts that shape educational discourse.
 Advancing education through innovation, creativity, critical thinking, collaboration, communication, students are equipped with leadership skills to manage change effectively and interpret data for programmatic review, accreditation, evaluation, and efficient use of human and fiscal resources.
 Leveraging individual strengths, students cultivate the dispositions of ethical leaders and promote success for all.

-Curriculum, Instruction, and Assessment - The Curriculum, Instruction, and Assessment Concentration applies the theories of curriculum design with instructional practice.
+The Doctorate of Education in Leadership, Curriculum, and Instruction with a concentration in Curriculum, Instruction, and Assessment applies the theories of curriculum design with instructional practice.
 Setting learning objectives and aligning outcomes with assessment strategies are fundamental to learning and design frameworks.
 Applying practical solutions with technological integration fosters accessibility and inclusive methods to meet the needs of diverse learners.
 Using a variety of assessments including informal, formal, formative, and summative provides data-driven evidence of comprehensive learning experiences closing gaps and improving achievement for all.

 Scholarship Opportunities